 Even if you don’t make much money, it’s still possible.

 If the bills seem just too high to save anything, go through your monthly costs and omit anything you don’t actually need and can do away with.
 It’s possible to lessen the bills no matter how much you make.
 We embarked on this journey and accomplished our goals with jobs that barely earned us $30,000 per year.
 In my last year of “conventional” work, I didn’t even break $20,000.

 And, we didn’t become rich overnight with the sale of my house – the money I made off my house isn’t enough to fund 5 years of travel, or even a full two.
 It was simply a way to gather the funds and begin.

-When going through your possessions, it can be hard to sift through your thoughts and reason with them on the value of things, but keep putting them in check!
+When going through possessions to sell, it can be hard to sift through your thoughts and reason with them on the value of things, but keep putting them in check!
 If you have three toolboxes in the garage, is it really necessary to be making monthly payments on two of them when you can fit your stuff into one?
 Maybe some of those extra tools can be sold off too.

 Is it really necessary to keep that old car sitting at curbside that you thought you’d fix up and restore?
 Maybe not, especially if it’s been there since 1989.
 But someone else may be waiting for the opportunity and looking to buy.
 Just ask, do I really need this?
 Is it ESSENTIAL to my being in the next few years?
 Chances are, it isn’t.

-We humans are not damned to live within the same few hundred miles forever, and we surely don’t have to live to work either.
-There are other ways.
-Even if that is the life that makes us happy, we could all use a break!
+We humans are not damned to live within the same few hundred miles forever, and we surely don’t have to live for work either.
+There are other ways to have a lifestyle.
+Even if having a happy and rewarding job is the life that makes us happy, we could all use a break!
 Why not sell your stuff and go?!

-If there are any questions you may have for us about any of the above, we are always happy to help.
+If there are any questions you may have for us about how to jumpstart your travels, we are always happy to help.
 Let us know in the comments below, or contact us directly and we’ll be sure to get in touch!